brickbtv/CROS/README.md

 :exclamation: Also, there is main requirement: Disk should be mounted to VM.

 ## Known troubles
 * Memory leaks: 'free(...)' function gives unexpected asserts in TLSF code after process finish.
-Currently, most of 'free' functions is commented (except libraries code, they works fine with dynamic memory allocation/deallocation).
+Currently, most of 'free' functions is commented.
 * Clock callbacks works incorrect in some reason
-* Process crash currently crashed the OS
+* Process crash is currently crashed the OS